 Funding Will Support Local Efforts to End Homelessness Across Commonwealth

-Boston, MA - United States Senators Elizabeth Warren (D-MA) and Edward J. Markey (D-MA), along with Representatives Richard E. Neal (D-MA-01), James P. McGovern (D-MA-02), Joseph P. Kennedy III (D-MA-04), Katherine Clark (D-MA-05) and Lori Trahan (D-MA-03), today announced that the U.S. Department of Housing and Urban Development (HUD) has awarded $76,567,387 in federal grants to support efforts to end homelessness in Massachusetts.
+Washington, D.C. - United States Senators Elizabeth Warren (D-Mass.) and Edward J. Markey (D-Mass.), along with Representatives Richard E. Neal (D-MA-01), James P. McGovern (D-Mass.), Stephen F. Lynch (D-Mass.), Bill Keating (D-Mass.), Assistant Speaker Katherine Clark (D-Mass.), Seth Moulton (D-Mass.), Ayanna Pressley (D-Mass.), Lori Trahan (D-Mass.), and Jake Auchincloss (D-Mass.), today announced that the U.S. Department of Housing and Urban Development (HUD) has awarded $104,616,107 in federal grants to support efforts to end homelessness in Massachusetts.

 The funding, which was awarded through HUD's Continuum of Care (CoC) program, will assist nonprofit providers, states, and local governments as they work to provide emergency, transitional, and permanent supportive housing for individuals experiencing homelessness and survivors of domestic violence; help connect individuals at risk of experiencing homelessness with supports and services; and identify local service and housing needs.

-"States, local governments, and non-profits are on the front lines of the fight against homelessness, and they need our full support," said Senator Elizabeth Warren.
-"Everyone deserves a safe, stable, and affordable place to call home, and this new federal funding will go a long way towards realizing this basic right for families and individuals in Massachusetts who are experiencing homelessness -- while also ensuring residents at risk of experiencing homelessness have access to assistance to prevent homelessness."
+"States, local governments, and nonprofits fight on the front lines against homelessness day in and day out, and we must do everything we can to support them," said Senator Elizabeth Warren.
+"Safe, stable, and affordable housing is a basic right, and this new federal funding will go a long way towards protecting families and individuals in Massachusetts who are experiencing homelessness — while also ensuring residents at risk of experiencing homelessness have access to assistance to prevent homelessness."

 More information about HUD's CoC program is available here.